What is Open Access?

 At Duke, one of the signature themes of our mission is putting knowledge in the service of society.
 This means making the fruits of Duke research available as broadly as possible — not just to researchers at places like Duke that have subscription access to scholarly literature via their libraries but to anyone who might benefit from the scholarship being done here.

-Duke University supports open access through a number of initiatives and encourages Duke scholars to work toward making their research openly accessible.
+Duke University supports open access through a number of initiatives and encourages Duke scholars and scholarly publishers to work toward making more research openly accessible.

 Duke University Open Access Policy

 In March 2010, the Duke University Academic Council adopted an open access policy that applies to all Duke faculty members and provides Duke a license to make scholarly articles authored by Duke faculty freely available via a Duke University Libraries repository known as DukeSpace.
-The text of the policy is found in Appendix P of the Faculty Handbook.
+The text of the policy is found in section 6.4 of Duke’s Research Policy Manual.

 The DukeSpace repository hosts articles made available under this policy, as well as other scholarly resources from Duke.
 Duke faculty may deposit their work to DukeSpace via the Elements system, while building their Scholars@Duke profile.

-If your publisher requests a formal letter waiving the faculty open access policy (i.e., asking you to opt out), please send an email to email@example.com that includes the name of the publisher and the citation of the article.
+If your publisher requests a formal letter waiving the faculty open access policy (i.e., asking you to opt out), please send an email to firstname.lastname@example.org that includes the name of the publisher and the citation of the article, and we will work with you and the publisher to provide what’s needed.

 - Psychology and neuroscience post-doc Steve Stanton says that publishing in an open access format leads to better press coverage, more visibility and increased name recognition at conferences.